This is a listing of all of the different things you can pass to choco.

 • uninstall - uninstalls a package

-• unpackself - re-installs Chocolatey base files
+• unpackself - [DEPRECATED] will be removed in v3.0.0 - re-installs Chocolatey base files

 • upgrade - upgrades packages from various sources